Yorafa/coursenote/docs/Algorithm & Data Structure/csc263/Graph.md

 The adjacency-matrix representation of a graph $G = (V,E)$ consists of a matrix $Adj$ such that $Adj[u][v]$ is 1 if $(u,v)\in E$ and 0 otherwise where this such matrix is $|V|\times|V|$.
 - Use space complexity $O(|V|^2)$

-We always prefer the adjacency-list representation of a graph because it is more space-efficient than the adjacency-matrix representation and get more rubustness in which we can augment on the node of the linked list so that we can present weight graph.
+We always prefer the adjacency-list representation of a graph because it is more space-efficient than the adjacency-matrix representation and get more robustness in which we can augment on the node of the linked list so that we can present weight graph.

 ## Breadth-First Search